 The clinical years at KYCOM are a transition from the pre-clinical experience to the world of integrative, experience based medicine.
-In twenty-one months, KYCOM aims to see the student successfully achieve comprehension and competency of the "Seven Core Competencies" as outlined by the National Board of Osteopathic Medical Examiners, and evaluated by both KYCOMs internal evaluative tools and the successful completion of COMLEX Level 2-CE and 2-PE before graduation.
+In twenty-one months, KYCOM aims to see the student successfully achieve comprehension and skills, at the supervised level, of the "Seven Core Competencies" as outlined by the National Board of Osteopathic Medical Examiners, and evaluated by both KYCOMs internal evaluative tools and the successful completion of COMLEX Level 2-CE and 2-PE before graduation.